Python voice AI web phone using WebRTC

 WebRTC VoiceAI: How will this work?

-We will use WebRTC to stream audio from the browser to a Python web socket server built on Flask.
-The backend will then orchestrate the AI chain to transcribe the audio, prompt the model, and finally convert the model’s response back to audio and stream it back to the browser using WebRTC.
+Thus, WebRTC is perfect for our little Voice AI character (Aka ZaZu the Monkey!).
+For the backend, we will use a WebSocket server built in Python, which is responsible for orchestrating the AI chain to transcribe the audio, prompt the model, and finally convert the model’s response back to audio and stream it back to the browser using WebRTC.

 Now, since this is a fun app, I wasn’t going to spend a lot of time building my own transcription model, or TTS model for that matter.
 Instead, we’ll just use Assembly AI for transcription and OpenAI for everything else.

 I initially tried to build this with VOSK instead of Assembly AI which is a decent open-source speech-to-text library, however, the transcription quality wasn’t that great and it wasn’t worth the time and effort to train a custom VOSK model.
-AssemblyAI has really good accuracy and costs just $0.37 per hour which is not that bad.
+AssemblyAI has really good accuracy and costs just $0.37 per hour, which is insanely cheap!

 You can view the full source code here: https://github.com/kevincoder-co-za/zazu-voiceai